 Maybe it’s somewhere you need to go.
 A different way of life you yearn to live.
 Or simply the need to fight for what’s right.
-These three individuals defied convention to find their own independent paths.
+These individuals defied convention to find their own independent paths.
 Where will yours take you?

 When renowned photographer Corey Arnold was 19 years old he drove from California to Alaska to work on a